 - having a weak stream or dribbling urine

 - feeling pain during urination

-- being unable to urinate (urinary retention)
+- urinary retention, when one is unable to urinate

 If you take one of these drugs, check with your doctor.
 All of these medicines can worsen BPH symptoms.
-You may need to switch to another medicine if your urinary symptoms become too problematic.
+You may need to switch to another medication if your urinary symptoms become too problematic.